Israeli military forced journalists and health workers to strip in Gaza hospital raid, eyewitnesses say - KESQ

 At least 3,000 displaced people, patients and staff were trying to seek shelter inside the walls of the facility before the deadly raid, according to the Ministry of Health in Gaza.
 Those trying to flee were targeted by Israeli snipers and fire from helicopters, the ministry said on Monday.

-Mahmoud Basal, civil defense spokesman in Gaza, told CNN Wednesday that “the situation in the vicinity of Al-Shifa Hospital is very difficult and that of the citizens inside the hospital is very difficult.
-This is the second day when citizens do not drink water and there are none of the necessities of life.”
+Mahmoud Basal, civil defense spokesman in Gaza, said on Thursday that displaced Palestinians from Al-Shifa Hospital recounted “many stories about humiliation and beatings there after they had left and walked long distances.”

-Basal alleged that citizens inside the hospital had spoken of interrogations, killing and torture.
-The Israeli army was removing wounded people from inside the hospital “even when they cannot walk or move,” he said, adding that these people were reaching the Baptist Hospital three kilometers away “in a very difficult condition.”
+He told CNN that Israeli forces had razed and bombed houses in the area, leaving dead and wounded Palestinians on the roads.
+Civil Defense workers were still unable to reach the hospital area because of the danger.

-“We in the civil defence cannot reach the vicinity of Al-Shifa Hospital because the conditions there are difficult,” Basal said.
+It came after Basal alleged that citizens inside the hospital had spoken of interrogations, killing and torture.
+The Israeli army was removing wounded people from inside the hospital “even when they cannot walk or move,” he said on Wednesday, adding that these people were reaching the Baptist Hospital three kilometers away “in a very difficult condition.”

 He said people there were afraid to speak with journalists and asserted that one of the freelance reporters there – Mahmoud Aliwa – was detained by Israeli troops.
 CNN has asked the IDF about the reported detention of Aliwa and the movement of wounded people to Al Ahli Baptist hospital.